tomchadwin/tom.chadw.in/_posts/2023-01-19-AlanGarner.md

 *Thursbith*.
 While the former's characters battled *in extremis*, the latter's chthonic archetypes mutter and lilt, "think on".

-*Treacle Walker* is up for the Booker this year.
+*Treacle Walker* was up for last year's Booker.
 To me, it was the faintest echo of the unflinching horror of this most English trilogy.
 If Garner wins, in my mind, it will be in recognition of these unforgettable books.